snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ![Kid Bedroom](../assets/img/kidbedroom-after1.jpg){: .mx-auto.d-block :}

-And the side with the (former) closet.
+And here's the side with the (former) closet.
 We moved our clothes into a [custom wardrobe](../2025-03-01-wardrobe) upstairs in the
 [new master bedroom](../2025-03-15-master-bedroom).